petrihakkinen/ace-forth/README.md

 - New variable defining word `BYTE`, which works like `VARIABLE` but defines byte sized variables (remember to use `C@` and `C!` to access them).

-- New defining word `:M` which defines a new macro. `:M name ;` is equivalent to `: name ; IMMEDIATE` in other Forth dialects. (ace-forth needs to know whether to compile to Forth bytecode or Z80 machine code at the beginning of a new word definition.)
+- New defining word `:M` for creating macros (also known as immediate words). `:M name ;` is equivalent to `: name ; IMMEDIATE` in other Forth dialects.
+Before compiling a word, ace-forth needs to know whether the word should be compiled to Forth bytecode or Z80 machine code.

-- New words: `NIP` `2DUP` `2DROP` `2OVER` `R@` `2*` `2/` `C*` `.S` `HEX` `CODE` `POSTPONE` ...
+- Many new words have been added: `NIP` `2DUP` `2DROP` `2OVER` `R@` `2*` `2/` `C*` `.S` `HEX` `CODE` `POSTPONE` ...

 ## Machine Code Compilation

 Using the command line option `--mcode`, the program is compiled into Z80 machine code instead of interpreted Forth bytecode.
 Machine code is typically 3 to 4 times faster, sometimes even an order of magnitude or more faster than interpreted Forth (see benchmarks below).
-The downsides are that machine code programs take about 50% more space and are not relocatable.
-Therefore, when loading a machine code compiled program, there should be no other user defined words defined previously, so that the loading address is same where the code was originally compiled to.
+The downsides are that machine code programs take about 40% to 50% more space and are not relocatable.
+Therefore, when loading a machine code compiled program, there should be no other user defined words defined previously, so that the loading address is the same where the code was originally compiled to.

-Some Forth words cannot be compiled into machine code and the execution will back to the Forth interpreter.
+Some Forth words cannot be compiled into machine code and their execution will back to the Forth interpreter.
 Therefore, the following words should be avoided in performance critical parts:

-	FNEGATE F+ F- F* F/ F. UFLOAT INT D+ D< DNEGATE U/MOD */ MOD */MOD /MOD U. U* U< . # #S #> <# SIGN HOLD
-	CLS SLOW FAST INVIS VIS ABORT QUIT LINE WORD NUMBER CONVERT RETYPE QUERY PLOT BEEP EXECUTE CALL
+	FNEGATE F+ F- F* F/ F. UFLOAT INT D+ D< DNEGATE U/MOD */ MOD */MOD /MOD U. U* U< . # #S #> <# SIGN HOLD CLS SLOW FAST INVIS VIS ABORT QUIT LINE WORD NUMBER CONVERT RETYPE QUERY PLOT BEEP EXECUTE CALL

 The words `*` and `/`, when compiled to machine code, have specializations for values 1, 2, 4 and 256.
 Multiplying or dividing by any of these values is very fast.
-Division by any other value falls so the Forth interpreter code which is very slow.
+Division by any other value falls so the Forth interpreter which is very slow.

 For 8-bit multiplication where both operands and the result fits into 8 bits, it is recommended to use the new word `C*` (it is more than twice as fast as `*` when compiled to machine code).